sergeyk/vislab/tasks.md

 ## Doing

+- update get_url to use db instead of loading dataframe

+- get classifier scores for the painting classification

+- get similarity display for paintings

+- experiment with standardizing the features and not using negative values

+- add another level of decaf feature for similarity

+- add a HOG feature for straight-up shape similarity

+- implement feature computation in vislab that computed multiple levels of decaf feature

+## Quick

 - re-implement data exploration view in vislab

-- look at wikipaintings data

-## Quick

 - add tests for wikipaintings